jimniels/css-naked/README.md

 # `css-naked`

 Strip all styles for a given webpage (using client-side JavaScript).
-Inspired by [css-naked-day](https://css-naked-day.github.io/). @TODO blog post about this to come.
+Inspired by [css-naked-day](https://css-naked-day.github.io/).
+Read more in [my CSS Naked blog post](https://blog.jim-nielsen.com/2020/css-naked/)

 ## Try it